The Victoria University of Wellington Foundation manages donations to support projects of strategic importance to the University.

 The Victoria University of Wellington Foundation is proud to be one of only two universities in Australasia who have signed up to UNPRI (United Nations Principles for Responsible Investment) demonstrating our commitment to ethically responsible investment.

-See our Statement of Investment Policy and Objectives (SIPO) and our Ethical Investment Policy:
+See our Statement of Investment Policy and Objectives (SIPO):